 Temperatures and precipitation vary based on the season.
 In May, the temperatures are pretty mild can average 75 degrees Fahrenheit during the day and 54 degrees Fahrenheit at night.
 The old stone buildings across the city are designed to make sure they are never too hot, nor too cold.
 It is important though to be prepared with a variety of clothes that you can layer with during your semester.
 It’s also a good idea to bring a comfortable pair of slippers for walking around your apartments.

 Students will live like a Florentine during their time abroad.
 Housing placements are scattered throughout the city-center and location depends on availability and housing option.
 Exact addresses are provided closer to departure.
 The city is a very flat, pedestrian friendly, and walkable city.

 Like the streets of Florence, no two apartments on the Pitt in Florence program are alike in terms of design, but all will give you a comfortable place to call home in Italy.
-Most apartments are located within an hour commute to the CAPA Center, either on foot or by bus.
+Most apartments are located within a 30-40 minute commute (usually less) to the CAPA Center, either on foot or by bus.
 Apartments are still within what is considered the city-center.